sepal-contrib/se.plan/doc/en.rst

 Questionnaire
 ^^^^^^^^^^^^^

-The questionnaire is split in 2 steps, the constraints that will narrow the spatial extend of the computation and the indicators that will allow the user to customize the priorities of its restoration analysis.
+The questionnaire is split in 2 steps, the constraints that will narrow the spatial extend of the computation and the benefits that will allow the user to customize the priorities of its restoration analysis.

 Select constraints
 ******************